 Yes.
 We will work with you to set-up a plan that works.
 If you would like to create a payment plan, please contact the CAST office at firstname.lastname@example.org

 Is there a limit on how many children can participate?

 Yes.
-In “Cover Your Sneeze, Please”, we have 15 spaces available on a first come basis”.
-In “Magic Tree House: Dinosaurs Before Dark KIDS” and “Elf The Musical, Jr.” we have 20 spaces per class available on a first come basis.
+In “Friends & Family”, we have 15 spaces available on a first come basis”.
+In “Journey of the Noble Gnarble", "Frozen KIDS", "Beauty and the Beast, Jr." we have 20 spaces per class available on a first come basis.